michalc/ParameterisedAI/README.md

 A very basic OpenTTD AI, designed for exploring how its behaviour changes as parameters change, rather than as a competitor to play against.

+The AI currently make a single bus route, and the only parameter is the number of buses to attempt to build on that route.

 ## Usage